Univers42/thread-of-steel/src/README.md

 ==587533== For lists of detected and suppressed errors, rerun with: -s ==587533== ERROR SUMMARY: 2 errors from 1 contexts (suppressed: 0 from 0) dlesieur@dlesieur42:~/Documents/projects-42/fdf/thread-of-steel$

+improved inefficiencies instead of parsing 3times, we parse one time with O(n) efficiency.

+## Key success of this aglortihm  to respond to the criter of fluency
+1. Single pass algorithm
+2. Bestself or memory management
+3. dynamic buffer, we use realloc to grow the lines buffer as needed
+4. efficient parsing : Get dimesnsions and parses data in the same pass